Tomcariello/RPS-Multiplayer/README.md

 Create game logic (or copy from previous exercise) Allow player 1 to select their move, then alert player 2 to select their move.
 (I'll allow both players to select whenever they want)

-To Do List
+9/18/2016
+Core gameplay is in place.
 Add firebase connectivity
 Only Player One is allowed to select the player one move and vice versa.
+Once player enters their name the "enter name" box should disappear (this is disabled but not hidden)

+To Do List
+Games are not quite in sync.
+Consider a function to update the firebase DB so you don't have updates all over the place.
+If player 1 is already assigned when the player 2 page loads it is not aware of player one.
 Indicate in trashtalker which player talked which trash.
-	On disconnect, clear all variables from firebase DB Once player enters their name the "enter name" box should disappear In trashtalker, insert lines breaks.
+On disconnect, clear all variables from firebase DB
+In trashtalker, insert lines breaks.
 (This is trivial if I replace the textarea element with a standard div).

 Stretch Goals